-From the 1980s, quality winegrowing was used.
+From the 1980s on, quality viticulture was used.
 Wine from Alentejo developed into a fashion wine, which is why the area is also known as “California Portugal”.
 The hot, dry and almost rain-free climate with summer temperatures up to 40 ° Celsius is partly artificial irrigation required.
-The grapes reach maximum maturity, and the harvest takes place in mid-August.
+The grapes reach maximum ripeness, the harvest takes place in mid-August.
 Around two thirds of red wines from Aragonez ( Tempranillo ) Alfrocheiro.
 Alicante Henri Bouschet.
 Arinto.
 Cabernet Sauvignon, Carignan Noir ( mazuelo ) Castelão Francês.
 Grand Noir.
 Moreto do Alentejo and Trincadeira Preta produced.
 The white wines are made Antão Vaz.
 Chardonnay.
 Diagalves, Roupeiro ( Síria ) and perr ( Pedro Ximénez ) pressed.

 There are some huge wineries here with several hundred hectares of vineyards.
 Well-known producers are Cartuxa, Cortes de Cima, Herdade de Mouchão, Herdade do Esporão, João Portugal Ramos (Marqués de Borba, Vila Santa), José da Sousa (heard Fonseca ) and Quinta do Carmo (belongs to "Domaines Barons de Rothschild ").